BrenerQuevedo/BrenerQuevedo/README.md

 ### Hi there

-I am a student of computer science at the Federal University of Campina Grande (UFCG).
+I am software engineer with a bachelor degree in Computer Science at the Federal University of Campina Grande (UFCG).
 I like to develop projects with ReactJS, Typescript and GraphQL, lately i've been working with web dev and always studying more about it.